Rigel Pharmaceuticals Provides Business Update Prior to Investor & Analyst Call

 About Rigel (www.rigel.com)

-1The product candidate is investigational and has not been established safe or effective by the
+1The product candidate is investigational and has not been established safe or effective by the U.S. Food and Drug Administration (FDA) or any regulatory authority.

 Forward Looking Statements

 This release contains forward-looking statements relating to, among other things, the continued growth of commercial sales of TAVALISSE in the U.S.; Rigel's third quarter net product sales results; the potential expansion of fostamatinib into other countries; expected pipeline expansion and related commercial growth from product sales; preliminary estimates of TAVALISSE sales for Q3; and the design, timing and results of Rigel's clinical trials.
 Any statements contained in this press release that are not statements of historical fact may be deemed to be forward-looking statements.
 Words such as "planned", "will", "may", "expects", "anticipates", "estimates", "hopes", "believes" and similar expressions are intended to identify these forward-looking statements.
 These forward-looking statements are based on Rigel's current expectations and inherently involve significant risks and uncertainties.
-Actual results and the timing of events could differ materially from those anticipated in such forward looking statements as a result of these risks and uncertainties, which include, without limitation, risks and uncertainties associated with the commercialization and marketing of TAVALISSE; changes or revisions as a result of Rigel's quarterly closing procedures; risks that the
+Actual results and the timing of events could differ materially from those anticipated in such forward looking statements as a result of these risks and uncertainties, which include, without limitation, risks and uncertainties associated with the commercialization and marketing of TAVALISSE; changes or revisions as a result of Rigel's quarterly closing procedures; risks that the FDA, European Medicines Agency (EMA) or other regulatory authorities may make adverse decisions regarding fostamatinib; risks that TAVALISSE clinical trials may not be predictive of real-world results or of results in subsequent clinical trials; risks that TAVALISSE may have unintended side effects, adverse reactions or incidents of misuses; the availability of resources to develop Rigel's product candidates; market competition; as well as other risks detailed from time to time in Rigel's reports filed with the Securities and Exchange Commission, including its Quarterly Report on Form 10-Q for the period ended June 30, 2019.
+Rigel does not undertake any obligation to update forward-looking statements and expressly disclaims any obligation or undertaking to release publicly any updates or revisions to any forward-looking statements contained herein.

 IR Contact: David Burke